By Donna Cardillo, RN, MA, CSP, FAAN

 Stay in touch with your network by sending an occasional card or e-mail or by periodically picking up the telephone to say, “Hi”.
 Ask how they’re doing and post them on your progress.
 Don’t just contact your network when you need something.
 Professional associations are a great place to develop ongoing, supportive relationships, too.

 I recommend that you have business cards made for yourself, even while a student.
 This is part of your professional image.
 Business cards are simply a calling card, a reminder of who you are and how to reach you, and are a necessary tool for professional networking.
 You can have these cards made relatively easily and inexpensively at a local print shop.
 Get a white card with black lettering.
 Include your name and appropriate contact information such as an address and phone number.
 Include your e-mail address, web site, and fax number if you have one.
 Carry these cards with you at all times.
 You never know who you’ll meet where.

 Note: Computer generated cards are not ideal although they’ll do in a pinch.
 They have a “home made” look and feel.

 6. Consider volunteering.

 While paid work is great if you can get it, there is much valuable experience to be gained by volunteering.
 Consider volunteering for the American Red Cross, the American Heart Association, or other social service agency.
-Open the yellow pages of your phone book to “Social Services” and call a few organizations that interest you.
+Search online for local branches of such agencies and contact a few that interest you.
 If you’re interested in a particular specialty, look for related volunteer work.
 For example, if you’re interested in pediatrics, you might volunteer at a medical day care center.
 Not only will the experience look great on your resume, but you’ll be building experience and confidence and making some great contacts.